dynamsoft-docs/document-normalizer-docs-js/programming/javascript/api-reference/interfaces/detected-quad-result-item.md

 ## confidenceAsDocumentBoundary

-A confidence score related to the detected quadrilateral's accuracy as a document boundary.
+A confidence score measuring the certainty that the detected quadrilateral represents the boundary of a document.

 **See Also**